teandre-smith/ulduar/README.md

 Please take note that majority of these functions that generate statements using structs/collections will require a struct tag named `datapi` to formulate the column names.

-## Why Ulduar?

-Ulduar?
-Well, as a former player of World of Warcraft, us participants use to enter Ulduar and face only the most trusted Watchers of the ancient world.
-But Ulduar also housed the most technological assets, and in addition to that, Thorim.
-Who can also be known as Thor.
-He is the God associated with thunder, storms and other energy related superstition.

-And as a current employee at Tensor Energy, a company looking to build to make managing renewable assets easier, it only makes sense to name this basic package 'ulduar' since it is the home/manager of data that can be associated with energy.

-Not literally, this is only a general package for AWS DataAPI.
-But, this package is the result of working with AWS DataAPI often in Golang.

 ## Examples

 ### Set Up